 You can identify which areas of your home or appliances are using up the most electricity by conducting a home energy audit.
 This will thoroughly assess your home and show you where you should make changes or upgrades to faulty or high-energy draining appliances to make your home more energy-efficient.

-BONUS Tips to save money on your air conditioning bill
+BONUS Tips to save money on your air con bill

-There are a number of things you can do to make your house more energy efficient.
+There are a number of things you can do to learn how to make your home energy efficient.
 Some are cheap, some more expensive, some are suitable if you’re renting, some are only possible if you own your home.
 Let’s take a look!